 When many travelers come to Washington DC, they’ll often include a trip to Arlington, Virginia to see popular attractions like the Arlington National Cemetery, US Marine Corps War Memorial and the National 9/11 Pentagon Memorial.
 But the nearby City of Alexandria definitely shouldn’t be overlooked as a side trip from the nation’s capital or better yet, as an extended vacation destination.
 The following are public transportation options between the nation’s capital and easily one of the very best small cities in America.

-There are several ways to get to Alexandria from Washington DC and perhaps the easiest way is with the Metrorail system, a part of the Washington Metropolitan Area Transit Authority (WMATA or simply Metro), which operates six color-coded rail lines.
+There are several ways to get to Alexandria, Virginia from Washington DC and perhaps the easiest way is with the Metrorail system, a part of the Washington Metropolitan Area Transit Authority (WMATA or simply Metro), which operates six color-coded rail lines.
 Of those six, the Blue and Yellow lines offers efficient service to Alexandria, with four Metro stations including the King St.-Old Town station in the heart of the city.

 However, all of Alexandria’s Metro stations will be closed for major renovations during the critical summer months from Friday, May 25-Monday, September 2.